 So, this Valentine’s Day, make it a mission to explore what you’ve never explored before.

 It could be the day that irrevocably changes your life for the better.

-Hi, I’m Jade and I also love to eat.
+Hi, I’m Vanessa and I love to eat.

 Now, I wouldn’t go so far as to say that eating gives me the high that exercising does.
 Though if the food is fresh, prepared well and tied to the cultural experience of exploring a brand new place, then it can be quite the exquisite experience.